 In this article, I will share my best current understandings.
 I don’t claim to have all the answers or the only answers.
 But I do have many good answers that have helped many people make more sense of life on Earth.

 Even though your five senses are amazing, it’s a scientific fact that they detect much less than 1% of reality.
 It’s as though you’ve looked at life through a tiny pinhole and then wondered why it doesn’t make sense.
 The more you see beyond your five senses, the greater your degree of unity consciousness.
-You enjoy an increased awareness that all life is interconnected, ever-expanding, and never-ending.
+You enjoy an increased awareness that all life is interconnected, ever expanding, and never-ending.

 Here’s an example: what if someone asked you, “What is it like on planet Earth?”
-You have only experienced a very small fragment of the entirety of life here and that experience is greatly shaped by your beliefs and what you focus upon.
-There are over 7 billion humans and probably that many different answers to the question “What is life on Earth like?”
+You have only experienced a very small fragment of the entirety of life here and that experience is greatly shaped by your beliefs, degree of awareness, and what you focus upon.
+The more than 7 billion humans have many different answers to the question “What is life on Earth like?”

 This lesson is especially vital for the topic of pre-birth planning.